Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: The Model

-The VEVs to the $SU(2)_R$ scalar doublets, $v_{RQ}$ and $v_{Rl}$ are responsible for generating the mass of $W_R$ and $Z_R$ gauge bosons while the VEVs to the $SU(2)_L$ scalar doublets,$v_{LQ}$ and $v_{Ll}$ break the electroweak symmetry and generate the SM gauge boson ($W$ and $Z$) masses.
+The VEVs of the $SU(2)_R$ scalar doublets, $v_{RQ}$ and $v_{Rl}$, are responsible for generating the mass of $W_R$ and $Z_R$ gauge bosons, while the VEVs to the $SU(2)_L$ scalar doublets,$v_{LQ}$ and $v_{Ll}$, break the EW symmetry and generate the SM gauge boson ($W$ and $Z$) masses.

-Under the $Z_2$ symmetry, the singlet leptons $E_L, E_R, N_L, N_R$, and the lepton specific scalar doublets $H_{Ll}$ and $H_{Rl}$ are odd, while the rest are all even.
-A list of all the particles along with their respective quantum numbers is given in Table~\ref{tab:qnumbers}.